- What are the different types of COVID-19 treatment?

 No. Any direct test for SARS-CoV-2, the virus that causes COVID-19, is acceptable to document a COVID-19 infection before starting one of these medicines.
-This could include a NAAT (e.g., PCR) test, a rapid antigen test conducted in a health care facility, or a rapid antigen test home kit.
-This could include a PCR test or a rapid antigen test - whether conducted at a health care facility or via a home test kit.
+This could include a PCR test, a rapid antigen test conducted in a health care facility, or a rapid antigen test home kit.

 - Can I get medicine to keep at home in case I get sick?

 No. But if you are not sick right now, this is a great time to make sure you have a plan for how to get treated if you get sick in the future.
 These medications are available to patients who have COVID-19symptoms and a positive test, are at high risk of severe illness, and have been evaluated by a health care provider.